E-commerce

 Automation

-Rules on order tags from campaigns: to be linked to your e-commerce automation strategy (see the dedicated blog guide).
+Rules for order tags from campaigns: connect them to your e-commerce automation strategy (see the dedicated blog guide).

 Apps

-Reduce redundant stacking: each connector is a potential point of failure.
+Reduce redundant stacking: each connector is a point of failure.

 Weekly reporting

-Message volume, first-response time, recurring reasons: this feeds product improvement and the site FAQ.
+Message volume, first response time, recurring reasons: fuel product improvements and site FAQ.

 Shop Pay and journey

-When enabled, verify consistency with social messaging about ease of payment.
+When enabled, check consistency with social messages about payment convenience.

 Multi-currency

-Local ads: landing page in the expected currency to limit bounce.
+Local ads: landing in the expected currency to reduce bounce.

-If you use C2C channels for second-hand sales or trade-ins, clearly separate the identity and inventory from the main store to avoid customer confusion.
+If you use C2C channels for second-hand goods or trade-ins, clearly separate the identity and inventory from the main store to avoid customer confusion.

 An editorial calendar connects product launches, commercial campaigns, and brand news.
-Teams must coordinate social, email, and website efforts to avoid out-of-sync announcements.
+Teams must coordinate social, email, and the site to avoid unsynchronized announcements.
 Resources (design, legal) must be planned before the advertising promise.

 RACI roles

-Who approves a sensitive post, and who responds at night across an international time zone?
+Who approves a sensitive post, who replies at night across an international time zone?

-Adapt formats across networks without raw copy-pasting: different ratios and durations.
+Adapt formats across networks without crude copy-paste: different aspect ratios and durations.

 Creative performance

-Analyze winning hooks and messages to feed iterative testing.
+Analyze winning hooks and messages to fuel iterative tests.

 Qstomy

-Centralize standard responses on the site to reduce DM load when questions are repetitive (tracking, sizes): see AI chatbot.
+Centralize standard answers on the site to reduce DMs when questions are repetitive (tracking, sizes): see AI chatbot.

 Social listening